dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA2253](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2253): All methods declared in parent interfaces must have an implementation in a DynamicInterfaceCastableImplementation-attributed interface
+## [CA2253](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2253): All members declared in parent interfaces must have an implementation in a DynamicInterfaceCastableImplementation-attributed interface

 Types attributed with 'DynamicInterfaceCastableImplementationAttribute' act as an interface implementation for a type that implements the 'IDynamicInterfaceCastable' type.
-As a result, it must provide an implementation of all of the methods defined in the inherited interfaces, because the type that implements 'IDynamicInterfaceCastable' will not provide them otherwise.
+As a result, it must provide an implementation of all of the members defined in the inherited interfaces, because the type that implements 'IDynamicInterfaceCastable' will not provide them otherwise.

 |Item|Value|
 |-|-|